anonfolders/adperf/README.md

 ## Preparations

 1. First, confirm that you have an NVIDA GPU with compatible driver and CUDA.
-We conduct our study on an Ubuntu 20.04.3 LTS system equipped with an AMD Ryzen 16-core CPU, 256 GiB of memory, and an NVIDIA GeForce RTX 3090.
+We conduct our study on an Ubuntu 22.04 system equipped with an AMD Ryzen 16-core CPU, 256 GiB of memory, and an NVIDIA GeForce RTX 3090.
     ```
     nvidia-smi
     ```